A Generalised Exponentiated Gradient Approach to Enhance Fairness in Binary and Multi-class Classification Tasks: Detailed Results

 It is possible to enforce multiple fairness definitions simultaneously by combining their respective constraint formulations.
 In particular, in this paper, we propose the Combined Parity (CP) constraint, which combines both Demographic Parity and Equalized Odds as joint conditions on the classifier.
 Details about the derivation of the CP linear constraint are reported in \ref{app:combined_parity}.

 After defining the fairness constraints as linear inequalities over conditional moments, we can now move to the optimisation procedure.
 We introduce a general form of the Exponentiated Gradient algorithm of Agarwal et al.~\cite{agarwal_reductions_2018}, which was first made for binary classification tasks and for only one fairness constraint.
-Our updated version supports both binary and multi-class classification tasks in the presence of multiple fairness constraints.
+Our updated version supports both binary and multi-class classification tasks in the presence of multiple fairness constraints under the general label formulation.